In performance reviews, words of appreciation for employees consistently impacts the happiness of an organization and employee productivity.

 50. Things have definitely been crazy lately, but you’re crushing it!

-Now you've gotten the list of phrases at hand, here are three easy ways to recognize and reward your employees without breaking the bank.
+Now you've gotten the list of phrases at hand, here are three easy ways to recognize and reward your employees in a meaningful way without breaking the bank.

 - Write a thank-you card